James Birch (curator)

 James Birch is an English art dealer, curator and gallery owner.
-He is best known for his innovative championing of British art, in particular for exhibiting Francis Bacon in Moscow, in the then USSR, in 1988, and Gilbert & George in Moscow in 1990, and in Beijing and Shanghai in 1993.
+He is best known for his innovative championing of British art, in particular for exhibiting Francis Bacon in Moscow, in what was then the USSR, in 1988, and showcasing Gilbert & George in Moscow in 1990, and in Beijing and Shanghai in 1993.

 Life and career

 Birch was born in London in c.
 1956.
-His parents were artists, and he had a brother and sister, both older than him.
+His parents were artists, and he had a brother and sister, both of whom were older than him.
 He was educated at the University of Aix-en-Provence, where he studied Art History, before training in the Old Master department of Christie's Fine Art in London where he later established the 1950s Rock & Roll department.

 In 1983 he opened his first gallery, James Birch Fine Art, on the King's Road, London, where he specialised in the work of British surrealists such as John Banting, Eileen Agar, Conroy Maddox and Grace Pailthorpe, the Symbolist and magician Austin Osman Spare and the artist and muse Luciana Martinez de la Rosa.

 In 1984 Birch gave the Turner Prize winner Grayson Perry his first show, with a second quickly following in 1985.
 Perry was a founding member of the Neo-Naturist cabaret with Jennifer Binnie, who Birch had previously exhibited.
 In 1986 Birch was photographed by Jane England, who included his portrait in her book on 1970s and 1980s subculture in London, Turn and Face the Strange.
 James Birch Fine Art closed in 1986 and in 1987 Birch opened Birch and Conran Fine Art in Soho, London in association with Paul Conran.

 Birch then concentrated on exhibiting Gilbert & George in Moscow in 1990 and Beijing in 1993.
 The broadcaster and author Daniel Farson wrote the book With Gilbert & George in Moscow (Bloomsbury, 1991) about the Moscow exhibition.
 Farson also recounted the Francis Bacon (artist) exhibition in Moscow in his biography of Bacon, The Gilded Gutter Life of Francis Bacon (Pantheon, 1993).

 In 1997 Birch returned to exhibiting in London when he opened the A22 Gallery in Clerkenwell, where he showed Keith Coventry, the photographer Dick Jewell, Breyer P-Orridge and two exhibitions by members of The Colony Room.

 In an article titled 'The Pimpernel Curator', the July 2011 issue of f22 magazine credited Birch with having created some of the 'most imaginative exhibitions of the last twenty years'.